Worthington man saves teen from drowning on Lake Okabena

 WORTHINGTON — Mike Harlow, 30, feels fortunate to own house on Lake Avenue that looks right out onto Lake Okabena.

 The beautiful location has its perks.
 In fact, it helped him save the life of a fellow Worthington resident.

-On June 23, his wife Katie had her parents over, and the family was enjoying a beautiful Friday afternoon at the house.
+On June 23, his wife Katie had her parents over and the family was enjoying a beautiful Friday afternoon at the house.
 It was a cool, windy day, so Harlow went upstairs to open the windows.
-Looking out the window, he noticed an adorable husky puppy and a small child walking around.
+Looking through the window, he noticed an adorable husky puppy and a small child walking around.

 Harlow walked downstairs to open the ground-level windows, then stepped outside to check out the puppy.
 Out of the corner of his eye, he noticed a colorful tube floating on Lake Okabena, without anyone on it.
 That’s weird, he thought.

 Something had caught the attention of the puppy.
 Harlow heard it, too — the sound of kids screaming by the park.
 Of course, kids are always yelling and making noise at the park.
 No big deal.

 Then Harlow heard a deep, bloodcurdling scream — one that he will never forget.